DocumentWDP-10

 4. Web Colors (Hex)#

-These hex colors are designed for text and icons in web interfaces:
+These hex colors are designed for text and icons in web interfaces.
+Values are from Radix Colors step 11 (text) or step 9 (bold/emphasis):

 SeverityForeground HexRGBSwatchUsage